Ethan0429/COSC102-Lab-Writeups/labs/lab5.md

     Enter report end date   (mm dd yyyy): 8 11 2018
     ```

+    This part is the same way you've been getting input.
+Just use `cin >> ` and read into the appropriate variables.

+- ### General Setup
+    Later in the lab you'll need to check if the line in the input file (more on that below) you're reading from contains a "date" that is between
+    `[start date, end date]` (inclusive).
+I recommend setting this up at least somewhat here using the following formula:

+    ```c++
+    // from start date, read yyyy, dd, and mm into these variables respectively int end_year, end_day, end_month;
+    // read yyyy, dd, and mm into these variables respectively int start_year, start_day, start_month;

+    // once those are read in...

+    int year_difference = end_year - start_year;
+    int day_difference = end_day - start_day;
+    int month_difference = end_month - start_month;
+    ```

+    You'll see why this is useful in the later steps...
+    You should also initialize your `const` variables at the top of your program here.
+More info on this in the [Hints](https://ethan0429.github.io/COSC102-Lab-Writeups/labs/lab5.html#hints) section.

 ## Step 2: File I/O

 the interesting part of this lab is that this will likely be your first time working with file input/output in C++ (or maybe any programming language for that matter)